1989–90 in English football: Diary of the season

 28 January 1990 - A Clayton Blackmore goal gives Manchester United a 1–0 win their FA Cup fourth round tie with Hereford at Edgar Street.
-Norwich hold Liverpool to a goalless daw at Carrow Road and Everton beat Sheffield Wednesday 2–1 at Hillsborough.
+Norwich hold Liverpool to a goalless draw at Carrow Road and Everton beat Sheffield Wednesday 2–1 at Hillsborough.

 29 January 1990 – The Taylor Report, an inquiry into stadium safety following the Hillsborough disaster nine months ago, recommends that all First and Second Division stadiums are all–seater by 1994 and that the Third and Fourth Divisions follow suit by 1999.
 Coventry City pay a club record £900,000 for 23–year–old Dundee United and Scotland striker Kevin Gallacher.

 30 January 1990 – In their FA Cup fourth round replay at the Abbey Stadium, Fourth Division Cambridge United spring a major surprise by beating First Division Millwall 1–0.

 31 January 1990 – Queens Park Rangers beat Arsenal 2–0 in an FA Cup fourth round replay.
 Liverpool end January as First Division leaders on goal difference ahead of Aston Villa, who have a game in hand.
 Manchester United are still just one place above the relegation zone, occupied by Charlton Athletic, Luton Town and Millwall.
 The race to get into the First Division is headed by Leeds United and Sheffield United, who are further distancing themselves from the rest of the Second Division.
 Just two points separate the next five clubs – Swindon Town, Oldham Athletic, Sunderland, Newcastle United and Ipswich Town.
 Meanwhile, eighth placed Wolverhampton Wanderers are just two points short of the playoff zone and are looking like reasonable challengers for a unique third successive promotion.

 2 February 1990 – Former Liverpool manager Don Welsh dies aged 78.

 3 February 1990 - The Manchester derby at Old Trafford ends in a 1–1 draw at Old Trafford.
 Manchester United have now gone 11 league games without a win, and are now 17th in the First Division and just one point above the relegation zone.
 They would have fallen into the bottom three today had Millwall managed to find a winner at Hillsborough, where they were held to a 1–1 draw by Sheffield Wednesday.

 4 February 1990 - Gary Lineker scores a hat-trick in Tottenham's 4–0 home win over Norwich in the First Division.

 8 February 1990 – West Ham United sign Czech goalkeeper Ludek Miklosko from Baník Ostrava for £300,000.
 Miklosko, 28, has been capped 31 times by the Czech national side.

 10 February 1990 – Manchester United end their 11–match winless league run with a 2–1 away win over Millwall, who led the league five months ago but have now slipped into the relegation zone.
 Liverpool are held to their second goalless draw in two weeks by Norwich at Carrow Road.
 Aston Villa boost their title push with a 1–0 home win over Sheffield Wednesday.
 In the Second Division, leaders Leeds beat Hull 4–3 at Elland Road.